Best diesel cars

 On the road, the Astra feels responsive and grown-up, with enough performance to make overtaking feel safe and secure, while it has no trouble powering up hills or accelerating back up to speed on the motorway.
 The latest Astra is much lighter than before, making it perform and handle with less fuss.

 When talking about the very best SUVs, it's impossible not to mention the Land Rover Discovery.
-Our choice of the available models is the 238bhp four-cylinder SD4 variant.
-Despite its considerable bulk, the SD4 can sprint from 0-62mph in 8.7 seconds while remaining relaxing to drive and achieving around 35mpg.
+Our choice is the 246bhp four-cylinder D250 engine.
+Despite its considerable size, the D250 can sprint from 0-62mph in 7.6 seconds and returns fuel economy of around 33mpg.

-This may not sound like great fuel consumption, but you when you consider the size and weight of the car, it’s a small trade-off for the wealth of all-conquering ability on offer.
-Not only can it manage the worst terrain you can throw at it, but it’ll also tow up to 3.5 tonnes.
+This may not sound like great fuel consumption, but when you consider the size and weight of the car, it’s a small trade-off for the wealth of all-conquering ability on offer.
+Not only can it manage the worst terrain you can throw at it, but it’ll also tow up to 3.5 tonnes, and is a relaxing car to drive on long journeys.